YosefLab/TRAPeS/README.md

 -top: Rank all the V-J pairs based on the number of mapped reads, and reconstruct only the top X number of V-J pairs.
 Default: reconstruct all V-J pairs.
 Recommended for very deep libraries or libraries when there are many possible V-J pairing. <br />

 -byExp: Must be used along with the top parameter.
 Rank all the V-J pairs based on the number of mapped reads, but instead of reconstructing only the top X number of V-J pairs, randomly choose 2 V-J pairs with the same rank (same number of mapped reads) and reconstruct them.
 Then TRAPeS will move on to the next rank until the number of V-J pairs specified with top has been reconstructed.
 Default: off. <br />

+-oneSide: Add this parameter to also search for productive reconstructions only from the extended V segment (in case of no overlap between the extended V and extended J segments).
+Default: off. <br />

 -readOverlap: Consider only reads with that number of bases overlapping V/J/C segments as mapped reads.
 Default: 1.
 Note: This parameter is still being tested <br />